Alfred Hitchcock Collectors Guide: Blackmail (1929)

 Anny Ondra in Blackmail (1929, dir.
 Alfred Hitchcock)

-Last word must go to the notion held by a gossiping woman in Alice’s father’s shop, played by Phyllis Konstam in the silent version and Phyllis Monkman in the talkie, as the former wasn’t available for reshoots.
+The last word must go to the notion held by a gossiping woman in Alice’s father’s shop, played by Phyllis Konstam in the silent version and Phyllis Monkman in the talkie, as the former wasn’t available for reshoots.
 She had some very old-fashioned views on killing:

 “A good, clean, honest whack over the head with a brick is one thing.
 There’s something British about that.
 But knives… nope, knives is not right.
 I must say that’s what I think and that’s what I feel.
 Whatever the provocation I could never use a knife.
 Now mind you a knife is a difficult thing to handle.
 I mean any knife… knife… knife… butcher’s knife… knife… knife… I mean in Chelsea you mustn’t use a KNIFE!”